datacentricdesign/wheelchair-design-platform/docs/workshops/GettingStarted.md

 # Getting Started

-In this Getting Started tutorial, we will setup a development environment
+In this tutorial, you will setup a development environment for Python and Arduino.

 ## 1. Atom